 Maine State XC Girls Individual Champions 1978 - Present

-With the outdoor track practices starting next week we will take a look at the top 25 returners by event and by class, today's event the boys 800m.
+With the outdoor track practices starting next week we will take a look at the top 25 returners by event and by class, today's event the girls shot put

 Around the 207 with Sam Bonsey Week #6

-With the outdoor track practices underway we will take a look at the top 25 returners by event and by class, today's event the 800m
+With the outdoor track practices underway we will take a look at the top 25 returners by event and by class, today's event the javelin

-Northern Maine Class A Regional XC Championship Preview
+Southern Maine Class C Regional XC Championship Preview

 Conference championships around the state highlighted the weekend in Maine XC.
 We had several of the top teams in the state battle it out at the KVAC Championships, while some of the top runners rested for the WMC Championships.
 A course record went down in the PVC and there were dominant team finishes in the MVC.
 Let's take a look at the highlights.